Select Entry Accelerated Learning (SEAL) Program

 Click HERE to register for the SEAL Year 7 2020 entrance examination.
 Registration for this examination is closing on 3 May 2019.

 Information on the range of tests involved can be found here.

 Read more below for information on our selection process.

 Auburn High School Select Entry Accelerated Learning (SEAL) Program

 Auburn High School offers an accredited SEAL program for students entering Year 7.
 Our program is fully recognised by The Academy of Accredited SEAL Schools (find out more about The Academy HERE).
 This acknowledges the high standard of provision of programs offered to high achieving students in our SEAL program.
 The SEAL program offered at Auburn is one of only three accredited SEAL programs in the area.
 The program brings together like-minded, high-achieving students, giving them a sense of belonging and extending them to fulfil their potential.
 Students in the program complete six years of high school but can complete years 7-10 in three years instead of four.
-They may then be able to choose to do a three-year enriched and extended VCE program and a university enhancement subject in Year 12, the equivalent to a first year university subject.
+They may then choose to undertake an enriched VCE sequence through our Accelerate VCE Program (AVP) and have the option of taking university enhancement subjects in Year 12, the equivalent to a first year university subject.
 This provides the benefit of them being able to do a broader selection of subjects at VCE level.

 Helping high achievers reach their potential